How do I ingest and visualize the AWS Cost and Usage Report (CUR) into Amazon QuickSight?

 7. In the S3 data source dialog, enter a data source name.

-Important: Make sure that you have the proper permissions to access the Amazon S3 bucket.
-Otherwise, you can't access any data in QuickSight.
+Important: Be sure that you have the proper permissions to access the Amazon S3 bucket.
+Otherwise, you won't be able to access any data in QuickSight.

-Note: Replace s3examplebucket and AWS_CUR_QS_examplefile-QuickSightManifest.json with the S3 folder and .json file name that you created in Step 1.
+Note: Replace the following variables to indicate the S3 folder and JSON file that you created in Step 1:

 9. Choose Connect.
 This creates and opens the new data set.